Existence and behavior of steady solutions on an interval for general hyperbolic-parabolic systems of conservation laws: Asymptotic limits II : General case

 In either the vanishing-viscosity limit, or the large-interval limit $[0, X]$, $X\to +\infty$ after rescaling back to the unit interval $[0,1]$, we are led to consider in place of \eqref{conservation_law}

 with $\eps=\frac{1}{X}$, $\eps\to 0^+$, and the steady profile equation is \be f(U)' = \eps \left(B(U) U' \right)' . \ee Formally setting $\eps=0$ in \eqref{vsteady}, we obtain $f(U)\equiv \const$, or $U\equiv \const$ on smooth portions, separated by standing shock and boundary layers.
 This indicates a rich ``zoo'' of possible steady solution structures.
-Some examples from the isentropic gas dynamics case are displayed in Figure \ref{steadysolisentropic}.
+Some examples from the isentropic gas dynamics case are displayed in Figure \ref{steadysolisentropic} which corresponds to behaviors we observed in Section \ref{s:asymptoticI}.